Here, we explain how the 2024 GCSE pass marks will be calculated. And also we cover these key GCSE themes:

 For example:

 - AQA exam board’s pass mark was 70 / 160 in 2022 which is 43%.
 Whereas, back in 2019 it was 48%.
-More AQA GCSE 2023 info can be found at the AQA website: here for the AQA 2022 GCSE pass marks for here for the AQA 2019 GCSE pass marks.

 - Edexcel exam board’s pass mark examples are 77 / 160 in 2022 which is 48%.
 Whereas it as 51% in the 2019 GCSE year.
-More Edexcel GCSE 2023 info can be found at the AQA website: here for the Edexcel 2022 GCSE pass marks and here for the Edexcel 2019 GCSE pass marks.

 - OCR exam board, 67 out of 160 marks were needed for a pass in 2022.
 This was 42%.
 This was very similar to 2019, where 43% of correct marks were needed.